Equidistribution of polynomial sequences in function fields, with applications: Equidistribution of polynomial sequences

-Of notable significance is the case when $(k,p)=1$ for all $k \in \calK$, in which we have $\tK=\calK$.
-We will now show that the above proposition implies Conjecture \ref{conj} in the special case $q=p$.
+Of notable significance in this conclusion is the situation in which $(k,p)=1$ for all $k\in \calK$, for then we have $\tK=\calK$.
+Using the latter observation, we now show that the above proposition implies Conjecture \ref{conj} in the special case $q=p$.
 For the rest of this section, we assume that $q=p$.